 What exactly is content marketing?
-Content marketing distributes valuable, educational content to attract and retain a specific, defined audience – and, converting them to purchase products and services.
+Through blog posts, social media videos, email newsletters, and other platforms, content marketing distributes valuable, educational content to attract and retain a specific, defined audience – and, converting them to purchase products and services.

 Say you own a tea shop.
 The first step is plaster Facebook with product posts, right?
 Not quite.
 To be a successful content marketer, you have to think beyond your product.
 Think about what kind of questions your customers would search online for.

 Before you gush about green tea, or ooh about oolong, you’d want to release relevant content to your ideal customers across a variety of channels.
 A blog post about the best times for steeping.
 A video showcasing the farmer or how the tea is harvested.
 A Linkedin article about why your afternoon pick-me-up should be tea, not coffee.
 Or an email newsletter that highlights health benefits of tea.

 According to Demand Metric, content marketing costs 62% less than outbound marketing (traditional platforms talking only about the product) and generates three times as many leads.
 It doesn’t require extra cash in the long run.
 Once you build it, customers will return to learn about lifestyle AND your products.